AFatNiBBa/solid-model/readMe.md

 - **`getPropertyTag()`**: Method that generates a recognizable name for the `Signal` of each `IProperty` to help debugging

 ### `MemoHandler`
-Handler that inherits the behaviours of `SignalHandler`, memoizes every getter of its target and provides the following overridable methods
+Handler that inherits the behaviours of `SignalHandler`, memoizes every getter of its target and provides the following overridable methods.
 - **`createMemo()`**: Method that's responsible for creating the `IProperty` for each getter property
-- **`onCircular()`**: Hook that handles the eventuality of a getter calling itself during its memoization phase
+- **`onCircular()`**: Hook that handles the eventuality of a getter calling itself during its memoization phase This handler has some peculiarities you may want to check out, they're written on its documentation comment

 ## Utility
 The module also provides the following utilities: